raghav1674/ansible_practice/env_local_setup_for_ex294.md

 > ssh-copy-id devops@serverc.lab.example.com
 > yes
-> type the passwd for the devops user u have set in that managed node 3'''
+> type the passwd for the devops user u have set in that managed node 3

 ## In Gui vm

-'''> vim /etc/hosts
+> vim /etc/hosts

-ip of controller node   workstation.lab.example.com'''
+ip of controller node   workstation.lab.example.com

 ## Login from Gui vm to controller node

-'''> ssh devops@workstation.lab.example.com
+> ssh devops@workstation.lab.example.com

 > yes
-> type the password for devops user u have set in Controller Node'''
+> type the password for devops user u have set in Controller Node

 ##  Create a directory playbooks in /home/devops  in Controller Node after login.